 Katsura, Daisuke, et al. "Relationship between higher intra-amniotic pressures in polyhydramnios and maternal symptoms."
 European Journal of Obstetrics & Gynecology and Reproductive Biology 235 (2019): 62-65.
 (This study looked at the intra-amniotic pressure difference among symptomatic and asymptomatic polyhydramnios patients.
 The researchers found that symptomatic patients had higher intra-amniotic pressure levels than asymptomatic patients.
 They concluded healthcare providers should monitor intra-amniotic pressure levels to avoid potential pressure change harm.)

-Kornacki, Jakub, et al. "Polyhydramnios—frequency of congenital anomalies in relation to the value of the amniotic fluid index."
+Kornacki, Jakub, et al.: "Polyhydramnios—frequency of congenital anomalies in relation to the value of the amniotic fluid index."
 Ginekologia Polska 88.8 (2017): 442-445.
 (This study looked at the association between amniotic fluid levels and fetal anomalies.
-The researchers found a correlation between polyhydramnios degrees and fetal anomalies.
-Gastrointestinal tract anomalies were the most reported issue.)
+The researchers found that high amniotic fluid levels increased the fetal anomalies incidence.
+Gastrointestinal tract abnormalities were the most commonly reported anomaly.)

-Zeino, S., et al. "Delivery outcomes of term pregnancy complicated by idiopathic polyhydramnios."
-Journal of gynecology obstetrics and human reproduction 46.4 (2017): 349-354.
-(This study looked at the association between polyhydramnios and delivery methods.
-The researchers found that polyhydramnios was associated with prolonged first stages of labor, non-vertex presentations, and C-sections.)
+Zeino, S., et al.: "Delivery outcomes of term pregnancy complicated by idiopathic polyhydramnios."
+Journal of Gynecology Obstetrics and Human Reproduction 46.4 (2017): 349-354.
+(This study looked at delivery characteristics and mode in polyhydramniotic pregnancies.
+The researchers found that polyhydramniotic pregnancies were more likely to result in C-sections, prolonged labor, non-vertex presentations, and amniotomies compared to non-polyhydramniotic ones.)